lcoronad/CloudApplicationsOPC/README.md

 1. Application: Root application for Thorntail.
 2. Rest: Classes that expose the service endpoints and call the business logic, and health check endpoint.
-3. Model: Objects that represents the entities of business (Model of Freelancer and Project)
+3. Model: Objects that represents the business entities (Model of Freelancer and Project)
 4. Service: Classes that consume the backends services (Project and Freelancer) using Resteasy.

 This service use a ConfigMap for the URL of the backend services.
 The health check, volumens, config map, java options and route that use OpenShift is configured in YAML into fabric8 directory.